zZnghialamZz/Ethan/README.md

 </p>

 <!-- Contents -->

 Ethan Game Engine
 -------------------------------------------------------------------------------
-A lightweight Game Engine written in modern C++, which aims for a user friendly, fast and robust workflow for any Game Creators.
+A lightweight Game Framework/Engine written in C and a little of C++, which aims for a user friendly, fast and robust workflow for any Game Creators.